paulrouget/servo-embedding-api/README.md

   Going from Browser API V1 to Browser API V2 by steps
 - relation between Electron webViews and CEF?
 - async all the things
+- houdini
+- events: can we get the events before they get in the iframe